 Too much—or too little—inflation can derail an economy

 On the other hand, deflation can be just as problematic—and in many ways is more of a challenge to curb.
 Deflation occurs when prices drop significantly over time in a sustained fashion.
-Rather than eroding consumers’ purchasing power, deflation acts in reverse: Every dollar of savings or income a consumer has or earns is worth more the longer they wait to spend it.
+Rather than eroding consumers’ purchasing power, deflation acts in reverse: Every dollar of savings or income consumers have or earn is worth more the longer they wait to spend it.
 The same, of course, is also true for businesses considering capital investments.
 And deflation, unlike inflation, can’t be cured by raising interest rates to pump the brakes on an overheating economy.
-It often requires more creative monetary policy from central banks and from federal governments to encourage spending and investment.
+It often requires more creative monetary policy from central banks and federal governments to encourage spending and investment.

 The Fed’s Goldilocks inflation rate

 For these reasons, it’s generally agreed that a small and stable rate of inflation is the best state for an economy.
 In fact, the Fed puts a number on it: a 2% annual growth rate in core PCE, which is essentially where we stand today.2 But what does that actually mean?

 The categories of goods and services that are measured when constructing PCE are diverse and include housing, apparel, medical care, and transportation, to name a few.
 The 2% figure means that that basket of goods and services was 2% more expensive in March 2018 than it was one year ago.